Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/docs/index.md

 ### `matomo:install`
 Installs Matamo.
-Wipes the current installation - as default it uses settings in your config.ini.php file - but all values could be overriden with arguments or environment variables.
+Wipes the current installation - as default it uses settings in your config.ini.php file - but all values could be overridden with arguments or environment variables.

 If you have a license for Matomo Premium plugins, set the environment variable `MATOMO_LICENSE` with the correct license token.
 The environment variable is set as a normal environment variable, in shell using export, in a docker-compose file, the environment array etc. If the variable is set, Matomo will have the license key set on install.

 ### `segment:list`